Arstahd/speedRacer/README.md

 - The RESET button may be pushed to manually reset the track or application state.
 Connect to GPIO12
 - The LED INDICATOR relays various information about the track and system state, which may be useful, but is not critical.
 Wire to GPIO5

-Wire phototransistors at the end of each lane like so:
+Wire sensors at the end of each lane between 3.3v and the following GPIO pins:
 - Lane 1: GPIO13
 - Lane 2: GPIO19
 - Lane 3: GPIO26
 - Lane 4: GPIO16

+I ended up using some mystery phototransistors in series with 18k ohm resistors to trigger when something blocked the light from a LED striplight mounted in a gantry above the finish line.
+WARNING:  if using a poorly regulated LED light source, the light may actually be flickering faster than the eye can see causing the sensors to trip.

 Once everything has been flashed and wired appropriately, connect the Pi to power.
 The system will broadcast a wireless network named "SpeedRacer", which you can connect to with the password `chimchim`.
 Once connected, visit http://speedracer.local (or http://192.168.1.1) in your browser to view the scoreboard.
 You're off to the races!